 Basically, the areas you wanna get, your butt, if you have been sitting for so long, so youâ€™re just rolling back and forth.
 Leg up to get more deep.
 Just stop in one area.
 If you find a trigger point, then you rest on that area.
 Breathe deeply as much as you can.Â Â Little movements, back and forth.
 And eventually you can move up to the tennis ball and a crossball on this area.
 Other areas, hamstring, very important especially if you have been sitting all day.
 Calves and also hip so down here just roll on one side, just little movement right on that hip.
 And you can go down all the way to your quad.
 Back and forth, and then you can do your lower back, or you can do your entire back.
 Back and forth, try to search those trigger points.
 Moving back and forth, back and forth.
 Hug yourself when you move to the shoulder blades and one thing you can do for your upper back is open up and you stay here.
 Open that back and just breathe as deeply as you can and just really try to really open that up for about a minute or two.
 Just try to find different angles where you feel you are most tight.

 Need help with your fitness?
 Register today for your trial!

-Health, Fitness, nutrition information- Fill out your name and email below to join our newsletter
+Health, Fitness, nutrition information- Fill out your name and email below to join our Improvement Warrior newsletter or click here to join the newsletter